justenwalker/redzone/README.md

 Disclaimer
 ----------

-This gem was just released (pre 1.0) and probably doesn't have everything (or anything) you want yet.
+This gem was just released (pre 1.0) and is not ready for production use yet.

 During pre 1.0, things may change that break backwards compatibility between releases.
 Most likely these breaking changes would be related to the YAML file syntax.